phphd/exceptional-validation/README.md

 In this example, `when:` option of the `#[Capture]` attribute is used to specify the callback functions that are called when exception is processed.
-If `isWithdrawalCardBlocked` callback returns `true`, then exception is captured for `withdrawalCardId` property; if `isDepositCardBlocked` callback returns `true`, then exception is captured for `depositCardId` property.
-If neither of the callbacks return `true`, then exception is re-thrown upper in the stack.
+If `isWithdrawalCardBlocked` callback returns `true`, then exception is captured for `withdrawalCardId` property; otherwise if `isDepositCardBlocked` callback returns `true`, then exception is captured for `depositCardId` property.
+If neither of them return `true`, then exception is re-thrown upper in the stack.

-### Simple Capture Conditions
+### Capture Value-Conditions

 Since in most cases capture conditions come down to the simple value comparison, it's easier to make your exception implement `ValueException` interface and specify `condition: ValueExceptionMatchCondition::class` rather than implementing `when:` closure every time.

-This way, it's possible to avoid boilerplate code, keeping it clean:
+This way, it's possible to avoid much of boilerplate code, keeping it clean:

 ```php
 use PhPhD\ExceptionalValidation\Model\Condition\ValueExceptionMatchCondition;